 In this course we will cover the fundamentals of the theory of von Neumann algebras, including von Neumann's bicommutant theorem and Kaplansky's density theorem, comparison of projections and the type classification as well as modular theory.
 If time permits, we will also have a brief look at finite-dimensional approximations and amenability of von Neumann algebras.
 More details to follow.

 This course can be taken as module 10-MAT-MM3FA in the M. Sc.
 Mathematics, 10-MAT-MPFOP2 in the M. Sc.
 Mathematical physics or as "Hauptvorlesung Funktionalanalysis" in the diploma Mathematics program.
-The lecture will be accompanied by a block seminar at the end of the semester.
-The exact date and topic will be decided in the first weeks of the semester.

 Literature: